Next page.-------------- Link to intrologic.htm

 1. Understand the definitions of "necessity," "randomness" and "freedom."

-2. Understand the logical implications of saying that an event did not happen out of necessity.
+2. Understand the logical implications of saying that an event did

 3. Understand the logical implications of saying that an event did not happen randomly.